 How much does it cost to refinance an FHA loan?

 It can cost between 2% and 5% of the loan amount to refinance an FHA loan according to the Mortgage Reports website.
 FHA loans also have a streamline program that can make refinancing easier compared to conventional loans.
 When you refinance an FHA loan, you will most likely need to pay an upfront mortgage insurance premium equal to 1.75% of the loan amount.
 You can often finance this premium into your mortgage so you do not need to pay it out of pocket.
 Learn more about FHA streamline refinances.

 Ask us about refinancing today!

 We are ready to answer your refinancing questions!
 We offer refinancing for conventional, VA, FHA, and USDA loans.
 To speak with a Freedom Mortgage Loan Advisor call us at 877-220-5533 or Get Started online.

-Freedom Mortgage is the #1 VA lender and #1 FHA lender in the United States, January to September 2020, according to Inside Mortgage Finance.
+Freedom Mortgage is the #1 VA lender and #1 FHA lender in the United States, 2020, according to Inside Mortgage Finance.